Helping heavy goods vehicle, coach and bus operators ensure their drivers meet driver industry standards

 For any business operating heavy goods vehicles, coaches and buses to grow and become more efficient there is a need to ensure that each driver undertakes a course of Continuous Professional Competence (CPC).
 It is important that the drivers continuously maintain and develop the knowledge and skills to keep up with industry standards.

-Roadwise Driver Training has partnered with CPC accredited training provider Ian Poole to deliver a range of CPC training courses.
-Ian will lead a team of instructors delivering the courses in and around the Aberdeen area.
+Roadwise Driver Training has partnered with CPC accredited training provider to deliver a range of CPC training courses.
+Trainer will lead a team of instructors delivering the courses in and around the Aberdeen area.

 In the following paragraphs Ian gives answers to many common questions raised in relation to driver CPC.